You love the freedom that comes with running your own business.

 I want to know what fires you up, how you got here, and what your dreams are.
 Then I’m committed to helping you see what makes you distinct, helping to define your niche.

 Your business shouldn’t be built on a guessing game.
 My process is built on a proven approach to market research that helps you make the connection between what your client needs and what you provide through your offers.

 Ideas mean nothing without action.
 Using your perspective and your clients’ words, I help to demonstrate your worth through strong messages that will flow naturally from your online presence to in-person conversations.

 I want to help you attract your dream clients through branding that communicates the unique value that only you can provide.
 To learn more about how we can work together, check out my services or shoot an email over to email@example.com.

 Kim Wensel has spent the last ten years dedicated to marketing the value of ideas and programs.
 She is known for her ability to help nonprofits, entrepreneurs, and career changers who are searching for better ways to communicate their niche through their website, their elevator pitch, and their requests for support.

-Outside “the office” Kim can be found knee-deep in toys and diapers.
-She and her husband, Brent, reside in her home state of Virginia with their infant, preschooler, and rescue dog.
-Her perfect day includes a strong cup of coffee - black -, the latest edition of Domino magazine, How I Built This podcast streaming, and mountains in the backdrop.
+Outside “the office” Kim can be found knee-deep in markers and diapers.
+She and her husband, Brent, reside in her home state of Virginia with their infant, preschooler, and dog.
+Her perfect day includes a strong cup of coffee (black), the latest edition of Sunset magazine, a stack of personal development books, the latest episode of How I Built This streaming, and mountains in the backdrop.